klessydra/T13x/README.md

 14)	"MHPMCOUNTER_EN" Can be set to 1 or 0 only.
 Setting to zero will disable all performance counters except "MCYCLE/H" and "MINSTRET/H"
 15)	"count_all" Perfomance counters count for all the harts instead of there own hart
 16)	"debug_en" Generates the debug unit, the debug unit is elimentary and might need some further evaluation and testing
+17)	"tracer_en" Generates an instruction tracer, used for debugging

 Hope you like it :D